sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

     cf deploy cpapp_1.0.0.mtar
     ```

-    In the next section, you will continue with connecting our CAP application to the SAP S/4HANA Cloud system.
+    In the next tutorial, you will continue with connecting our CAP application to the SAP S/4HANA Cloud system.

 [DONE]
 The result of this tutorial can be found in the [`events-s4hc-use`](https://github.com/SAP-samples/cloud-cap-risk-management/tree/events-s4hc-use) branch.